mattstermiller/koffee/README.md

 There are more commands at your disposal.
 Open the Settings window with `?` for the full list of commands and their key bindings!

+## Contributing
+If you want to contribute to Koffee, thank you!
+Head to the [issues page](https://github.com/mattstermiller/koffee/issues).
+- Did you find a bug or issue in Koffee?
+Please create a new issue!
+- Do you have an idea for a cool new feature?
+Please create an issue and detail your idea and how it would work!
+- Do you want to contribute but not sure where to start?
+Look for issues that you might be interested in working on.
+    The `help wanted` tag is used for issues that are easier for newcomers to pick up.
+Bonus if the issue is part of the next milestone, but that's not necessary!
+- Still not sure?
+[Email me](mailto:miller.mattster@gmail.com) and we can discuss it!

+Please read the [Development Guide](DEVGUIDE.md) to get started on Koffee code.

 ## Future Planned Features
 - Select multiple items
 - Configurable hotkeys